 THE ABANDONED CASTLE IN FRANCE

-Château Burrus is a neo-baroque style mansion built 1905 by Maurice Burrus, a wealthy tobacco manufacturer and industrialist of Swiss decent.
+Château Burrus is a neo-baroque style mansion built in 1905 by Maurice Burrus, a wealthy tobacco manufacturer and industrialist of Swiss descent.

 During the Second World War, the castle is taken over by the German Army, they transformed into a training center for SS officers.

 After the owner died in the late 1950s, the château was sold several times to a private party.
 But today the building is left abandoned due to the expensive work for the maintenance of the mansion.
 The building has been listed as a historic monument since 1993.
 However, its future remains uncertain.
 These photos of ‘Manoir à la Verrière’ were taken in 2013.
 Follow this link for more abandoned castles.

 UPDATE 2022: The castle was sold in 2020 and eventually restored to its old glory in 2022.